Henry Wade (surgeon): Urological surgeon

 Returning to Edinburgh, he began to develop facilities for urological surgery.
 He treated patients with tuberculosis of the urinary tract and those with renal and bladder cancer.
 He adopted the relatively new radiological technique of contrast pyelography, and in the Edinburgh Royal Infirmary, he developed a dedicated X-ray diagnostic theatre in which this could be performed under general anaesthesia.
 Some 35 original papers derived from this work.

 With his friend and colleague David Wilkie, he established a large private practice in Drumsheugh Gardens, Edinburgh.

 Shortly after World War II broke out, Wade retired from his appointments and as a consulting surgeon, but he continued as a visiting surgeon for the Emergency Medical Service Hospital at Bangour Hospital in West Lothian.

 Honours

+In 1904 Wade was elected a member of the Harveian Society of Edinburgh and served as President in 1938.
 In 1932, he was elected a fellow of the Royal Society of Edinburgh.
 His proposers were Arthur Logan Turner, James Watt, David Wilkie, and Edward Albert Sharpey-Schafer.
 In 1932 he was also elected a member of the Aesculapian Club.

 His contributions to urological surgery were recognised in 1932 when he gave the Ramon Guiteras lecture, and by his 1937 presidency of the section of Urological Surgery of the Royal Society of Medicine.
 He was elected president of the Royal College of Surgeons of Edinburgh in 1935.
 He was elected honorary fellow of the Royal College of Surgeons of England, the Royal College of Surgeons in Ireland, the Royal Australasian College of Surgeons, and the American College of Surgeons.
 Wade was knighted in 1946.